MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/microsoft-graph-migration.md

 ## Install a previous version

 If you are not ready for the migration yet, such as lacking Microsoft Graph permissions, you may keep using Azure CLI versions <= 2.36.0.
 If you have already installed 2.37.0, you may roll back to a previous version following the "Install specific version" section under the [installation documents](/cli/azure/install-azure-cli) (except for Homebrew which doesn't support installing previous versions).

+## Troubleshooting

+### Graph command fails with `AADSTS50005` or `AADSTS53000`

+Your tenant may have Conditional Access policies that blocks using device code flow to access Microsoft Graph.
+In such case, use authorization code flow or service principal to sign in instead.
+For more information about signing in methods, please see [Sign in with Azure CLI](authenticate-azure-cli.md).

 ## Give feedback